May 2, 2019 294

-We need truth in order to come to terms with the facts in a particular business deal.
-We need truth in order that justice is done.
-We need truth in order that we make informed decisions.
+We need truth to come to terms with the facts in a particular business deal.
+We need truth so that justice is done.
+We need truth so that we make informed decisions.
 An entrepreneur who is untruthful is insincere, unreliable and cannot be trusted.

-Meaningful business deals cannot be conducted in an atmosphere which is tainted with suspicion arising from the realization that one cannot be trusted to tell the truth.
+Meaningful business deals cannot be conducted in an atmosphere that is tainted with suspicion arising from the realization that one cannot be trusted to tell the truth.
 No matter what the situation is.

 The Golden Rule applies in all human situations.
 What you do not want to be done to yourself, do not do unto others, is a universal moral principle.
 An entrepreneur who does not bother about the import of this principle may not be able to maintain credible, lasting and meaningful business relationships with business associates.
 Without this relationship, an entrepreneur has no chance of succeeding.

 The prerequisite of justice in the elementary form of “to each his/her due” is an important moral principle in any community.

 But justice cannot be done without truth.
 An entrepreneur who is incapable of determining:

 Conclusively, the moral standards subscribed to by an entrepreneur must not be different from that of society.
 Any attempt to invent deviant standards that may be inspired by self-interest will necessarily pitch an entrepreneur against society.
 When such conflict arises an entrepreneur is always at a loss, materially and financially.
 The most important losses are self-esteem, self-worth, and self-confidence.
 These are not items that can be easily replaced.

 Don’t forget to share this post!